Karine Elharrar: Political career

 She joined the new Yesh Atid party in 2012 and was placed tenth on the party's list for the 2013 Knesset elections.
 She entered the Knesset as the party won 19 seats.
 She was placed eighth on the party's list for the 2015 elections, and was re-elected as the party won 11 seats.
 She was re-elected in elections in April 2019, September 2019 and 2020, during which Yesh Atid was part of the Blue and White alliance.

 After being re-elected again in the March 2021 elections, she was appointed Minister of National Infrastructures, Energy and Water Resources in the new government.
 In June she resigned from the Knesset under the Norwegian Law and was replaced by Inbar Bezek.

+In June 2023, Elharrar was elected as the opposition's representative on the Judicial Selection Committee, defeating rival candidate Tally Gotliv in a narrow Knesset vote of 58 to 56.

 Elharrar made headlines during the COP26 conference in Glasgow, after she was forced to return to her hotel in Edinburgh due to the event not being wheelchair-accessible.
 She received an apology from British Prime Minister Boris Johnson, with the disability charity Scope calling the incident "inexcusable"; however, Elharrar said it was "a good experience to make sure the next UN conference will be accessible."

+She announced in early September 2026 that she would not run in the 2026 Israeli legislative election.

+Personal life

+In a July 2023 interview, Elharrar said she leaves most of the day-to-day care of her children to her partner, and revealed her aspiration to one day serve as Israel's Minister of Justice.